khirakawa/grunt-sauce-connect-launcher/README.md

 ### Overview

-This task can be used to ensure that the currently opened Sauce Connect tunnel is being closed and that the remove Sauce Connect machine is being shut down.
+This task can be used to ensure that the currently opened Sauce Connect tunnel gets closed and that the related Sauce Connect machine is shut down.

 ### Usage Examples